iekmuby/magento-order-generator/README.md

 1. Move `generate_orders.php` to the shell folder.
 2. Create customer with admin rights (if not exists).
 Fill billing and shipping information.
+3. Disable all Indexes
-3. Run `php -f generate_orders.php` from console for help.
+4. Run `php -f generate_orders.php` from console for help.